 Kids crafts can be surprisingly expensive but if you’re happy to have a rummage through your recycling box then it doesn’t have to be that way.
-With a weekend filled with grey, cold days we took refuge indoors this weekend and my kids created five different crafts using toilet rolls.
-Lots of crafting tends to go hand in hand with lots of mess so to try and keep this as enjoyable as possible (as opposed to my panicking that my three year old would accidentally paint the walls again) we tried where possible not to use paints to decorate our toilet rolls.
+With a weekend filled with grey, cold days we took refuge indoors this weekend and my kids created five different animals using toilet roll crafts.
+Lots of crafting tends to go hand in hand with lots of mess so to try and keep this as enjoyable as possible (as opposed to my panicking that my three-year-old would accidentally paint the walls again) we tried where possible not to use paints to decorate our toilet rolls.
 An added bonus of this is that our toilet roll crafts were dry really quickly and ready for the kids to play which kept them busy for the rest of the day.

 As soon as I saw these sparkly gems in a local toy shop I knew my daughter would love them for decorating with.
-To make our butterfly we cut the wing shapes out of coloured card and stuck them onto the back of a toilet roll, my daughter then glued on some googly eyes and with a bit of help cut off a piece of pipe cleaner which we stuck inside the toilet roll using selotape to make the antennae.
+To make our butterfly we cut the wing shapes out of coloured card and stuck them onto the back of a toilet roll, my daughter then glued on some googly eyes and with a bit of help cut off a piece of pipe cleaner which we stuck inside the toilet roll using sellotape to make the antennae.
+This toilet roll craft design will keep the little ones busy for a while.
 Once the basics were all done she smothered the wings in PVA glue and got decorating.
 It might not be a perfectly symmetrical butterfly but she adored it and has played with it every day since.